RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Monitor Master/Challenge 15 : Contoso Virtual Machine Monitoring.md

 1. Use VM insights to monitor network traffic to and from the VMs.

-1. Query logs to find any errors in VM events and notify Contoso IT Team
+1. Query logs to find any errors in VM events and notify Contoso IT Team.

 ### Success criteria: